 - For the main meal at noon, include organic vegetables such as zucchini and loki squash, grains such as quinoa, light proteins such as split mung dhal soups, and light dairy products such as lassi and panir.

 Cook with light, nourishing oils such as ghee and olive oil, and spices such as turmeric, coriander, cumin and fennel.

 Herbs that heal

-A pilot research study that was done at the University of California in San Diego showed that Worry Free tablets are effective in reducing the effects of day-to-day mental stress.
-It is highly effective in alleviating occasional stress-related difficulty in falling asleep.
 Other herbs used in Worry Free Tea include Ashwagandha (winter cherry) and Arjuna.
 Ashwagandha is an adaptogenic, which means that it combats physical fatigue that converts to mental dullness.
-Research shows that Arjuna supports the physical and emotional heart.
-This ancient herb Arjuna is contained in the Blissful Joy tablets, which are helpful for managing emotional stress, another possible cause of weight gain.
+Arjuna is an ancient herb contained in the Blissful Joy tablets, which are helpful for managing emotional stress, another possible cause of weight gain.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.